Introduction and FAQ

 Yes, absolutely!
 Your NFT is held in escrow in our contract through the entire duration of the loan.
 The lender does not have access to it.
 The only way you can lose your asset is if you don’t repay the loan on time and the lender opts to take takes advantage of the foreclosure option.
 That’s the rules of the game!

-The contract is built by a team with expertise from multiple projects involving wrapped NFTs and has been validated by multiple external developers in private audits.
-We will also submit the contract to a formal audit shortly.
-Additionally, the contract itself will be insured in case a loss would occur.
+The contract is built by a team with expertise from multiple projects involving wrapped NFTs and has been validated by multiple external developers in multiple private reviews.

 How much does NFTfi charge?